eigengo/opensourcejournal/monoids/monoids.md

 * The first one says that no matter how we "sum" things, we'll always yield the same result
-* The last twos just say that no matter when we "sum" the unit element *u*, we'll never affect the overall result.
+* The last two just say that no matter when we "sum" the unit element *u*, we'll never affect the overall result.

 Sounds familiar?

-### Sums and Products
+## Sums and Products

 If the answer was yes, it's just because I played a dirty trick on you when I introduced the word "sum" in the description.
 For the rest of the article, we'll succinctly describe our ideas through Haskell, a purely functional programming language you might be familiar with.
-Not only is Haskell a fantastic tool for things like that, but its math roots causes Monoids to be part of the language itself!
+Not only is Haskell a fantastic tool for things like that, but its math roots causes _monoids_ to be part of the language itself!
 If you are not familiar with Haskell don't worry, we'll explain things along the way.
-As said, in Haskell a Monoid is a first class citizen, and its definition as well as useful functions live in a module called ``Data.Monoid`` that you can import to play around.
-Let's take a look at this snippet of code:
+As said, in Haskell a _monoid_ is a first class citizen, and its definition as well as useful functions live in a module called ``Data.Monoid`` that you can import to play around.
+To build up the intuition around _monoids_ I'm going to implement from scratch two data structures already defined in `Data.Monoid` as `Sum` and `Product`.
+In the last example of the article we'll eventually switch to them.
+Without further ado let's take a look at this snippet of code:

 ```
 module Main where